What Is Learning Loss?

 What Is The Education Recovery Scorecard?

-The recently released National Assessment of Educational Progress (NAEP) found that learning loss is a significant issue for students during the pandemic.
-In 2022, average scores for reading and mathematics declined by 5 points and 7 points, respectively, for 9-year-old students.
-This statistic is worrying news as it marks the largest decline in reading scores since 1990 and the first time that mathematics score averages have dropped.
+Recent findings from the National Assessment of Educational Progress (NAEP) underscore the significance of learning loss.
+For example, in 2022, average scores for reading and mathematics for 9-year-old students declined by 5 points and 7 points, respectively.
+This marks the largest decline in reading scores since 1990 and the first recorded drop in average mathematics scores.

 What Are The Key Findings of the Education Recovery Scorecard?